jjo1818/final_project/client/README.md

 # Crud Marvel app

 # Introduction:
-A paragraph used to introduce interested parties to the project and needs to include one or more screenshots.
+This marvel app is to create your own marvel character or display an existing character and all of their details

 # Technologies Used:
-I used the
+I used mongoose, express, dotenv, bcrypt, cors, jsonwebtoken, bootstrap
-A list of all technologies, libraries, APIs, etc. used in the project.

 # Getting Started:
-I first had an idea to start with an app to mirror my previous Marvel app. https://trello.com/b/76Wk5ziC/marvel-crud
+I fi had an idea to start with an app to mirror my previous Marvel app using an API https://trello.com/b/76Wk5ziC/marvel-crud attempted to used render, however my upload failed.
-Links to the project's planning (Trello board) and the deployed app.
 # Unsolved Problems:
-I was not able to utilize boostrap the way that I expected and adding the favorites feature was one of my challenges List any unsolved issues.
+I was not able to utilize boostrap the way that I expected and adding the favorites feature was one of my challenges and also I was not able to design and css the way that i invisioned it. my favorite part was creating the search,edit,delete components.
 # Future Enhancements:
-I would like to add more features and make it more user interactive such as adding more characters and making the Future Enhancements: Identify future features and enhancements planned for the project.
+I would like to add more features and make it more user interactive such as adding more characters details and clicking features.